andrewjpage/seqbox/README.md

 batch.
 * if you're adding a covid readset, need to include the `-s` flag (stands for SARS-CoV-2, `-c` already taken)
+* add readsets expects to find a single fastq in the barcode directory. need to combine the fastqs if the basecaller makes multiple.